ssvb/hunaftool/README.md

 ## Usage

-The tool requires Ruby interpreter (https://www.ruby-lang.org) or Crystal compiler (https://crystal-lang.org).
+The tool requires Ruby interpreter (https://www.ruby-lang.org) or Crystal compiler (https://crystal-lang.org) in just a baseline configuration without any extra gems or shards.

 ### Extracting words from a dictionary